-- 3. Notice to Victim and/or Complainant.
+- iii.
+Notice to Victim and/or Complainant.
 Concurrently with the notice provided to respondent, the Title IX Coordinator or Deputy Coordinator (for students) will notify the victim and/or complainant of his/her determination.
-If the Title IX Coordinator or Deputy Coordinator determines that the respondent has violated the College's prohibition of sexual misconduct this notification will also advise the victim and/or complainant of: - a.
-Any individual remedies offered or provided to the victim and/or complainant; - Disciplinary sanctions imposed on the respondent that directly relate to the victim and/or complainant, - The right to appeal the determination and sanctions in accordance with the Appeal Procedures below.
+If the Title IX Coordinator or Deputy Coordinator determines that the respondent has violated the college's prohibition of sexual misconduct this notification will also advise the victim and/or complainant of: - $a. \ \, \text{Any individual remedies offered or provided to the victim and/or complainant}; \\$ - b.
+Disciplinary sanctions imposed on the respondent that directly relate to the victim and/or complainant, - c.
+The right to appeal the determination and sanctions in accordance with the Appeal Procedures below.

-C. Sanctions, Protective Actions, and Remedies
+c.
+Sanctions, Protective Actions, and Remedies

-- Sanctions.
-Students who have violated the College's prohibition on sexual misconduct are subject to any sanctions set forth in the College's Code of Student Conduct or other Program policies, up to and including expulsion. - College employee respondents who have violated the College's prohibition of sexual misconduct will be subject to disciplinary action up to and including termination. - Protective Actions.
-The College may take protective measures as appropriate, including no-contact orders, trespass notices, or other protective measures.
-College Security will enforce court ordered no-contact, restraining and/or protective orders to the fullest extent. - Remedies.
-The College will administer remedies for the victim and/or complainant depending upon the specific nature of the complaint.
-In addition, the College may administer remedies for the College community as a whole.
+Sanctions.
+Students who have violated the college's prohibition on sexual misconduct are subject to any sanctions set forth in the college's Code of Student Conduct or other Program policies, up to and including expulsion.

+College employee respondents who have violated the college's prohibition of sexual misconduct will be subject to disciplinary action up to and including termination.

+- ii.
+Protective Actions.
+The college may take protective measures as appropriate, including no-contact orders, trespass notices, or other protective measures.
+Campus Security will enforce court ordered no-contact, restraining and/or protective orders to the fullest extent. - iii.
+Remedies.
+The college will administer remedies for the victim and/or complainant depending upon the specific nature of the complaint.
+In addition, the college may administer remedies for the college community as a whole.